Skip to content

 Dedicated to providing a home-away-from-home for families with hospitalized children, Ronald McDonald House offers comfort and support during challenging times.
 In this role, you will coordinate volunteer efforts to assist with household tasks and provide companionship to resident families.

-Somali Community Self-Management Agency
+Somali Self- Management Agency

 Focused on empowering Somali immigrants and refugees, this agency offers resources for self-sufficiency and integration.
 As a Partner Liaison, you will facilitate programs that support education, employment, and cultural adaptation for Somali community members.